Phoenix Closed Head Injury Attorneys

 The initial injury from a closed head injury can cause serious pain, but the secondary problems that follow present the greatest risk.
 These risks are bleeding within the skull, also known as intracranial hematoma, swelling, and infection.
 Swelling and bleeding both work together to put pressure on the brain which can cause additional brain damage in areas not impacted by the original injury and this damage may be either temporary or permanent.
 Infection occurs when the pooling blood begins to grow bacteria as it sits stagnant and begins to clot.
 Infections can cause high fevers which can delay or completely stop the healing process, cause additional brain damage if the temperatures are high enough and sustained over a period of time, and may contribute to seizures.

-As a tertiary risk factor, seizures affect many people who experience a brain injury every year, and these seizures continue to impact these victims for the rest of their lives.
+As a tertiary risk factor, seizures affect many people who experience a brain injury, and these seizures continue to impact these victims for the rest of their lives.
 The development of epileptic seizures during the healing process indicates that the brain in healing but leads to additional emotional, physical, and mental complications and risks for the healing victim.

-If you've sustained a head injury of any type, it is important to pay attention to yourself to ensure that if you have other symptoms of a more serious injury that you go straight to the emergency room for evaluation.
+If you've sustained an open head injury, closed head injury, or any other type of head trauma, it is important to pay attention to yourself to ensure that if you have other symptoms of a more serious injury that you go straight to the emergency room for evaluation.

 The symptoms that are most pronounced in all types of head injuries, including closed head injuries, include:

 - Trouble speaking and understanding what others are saying to you,

 - Spinal or brain fluids leaking out the ears and nose, and

 - Changes in your behavior, your patterns, or moods, including serious mood swings.